 Not all of these committees are explicitly required to report to the Faculty Senate every academic year; however, all are encouraged to do so as a courtesy to their fellow faculty members.
-Pursuant to article 2.4 in the Faculty Senate Constitution, all of the University's Standing Committees shall report to the Faculty Senate by sending minutes or reports to the Secretary (who then forwards items to the President and Senators).
+Pursuant to article 2.4 in the Faculty Senate Constitution, each standing committee-except those dealing with individual personnel or individual student issues (such as the Mediation, Termination, Promotion and Tenure, and Grade Appeals committees)-shall report to the Faculty Senate by sending minutes or reports to the Secretary (who then forwards items to the President and Senators).
 If no issues are raised in the report, the Senate President can simply 'receive' the report and mention it as an announcement during a Senate meeting.